lauroflorin/lauroflorin.github.io/README.md

 # Motivation
- We want to find out if humans have found out yet that lab rats and dolphins are smarter than them so our question is: who’s the smartest animal in town?
+ We want to find out if humans have discovered yet that lab rats and dolphins are smarter than them so our question is: who’s the smartest animal in town?

 * __The dataset__
 The posts from 3 Facebook groups: